Bread for the City’s senior staff are experts in their fields. The following staff are available for media interviews:

-Tracy Knight, LICSW, NW Social Services Program Director
+Tracy Knight, LICSW, NW Social Services Director

-Sekou Murphy, MBA, Chief Financial Officer
+Sekou “Koe” Murphy, Chief Financial Officer

 Mr. Murphy became CFO in March 2010.
 Prior to this, Sekou served as CFO/COO of a media technology company, Investment Officer of a private equity firm, and audit manager at PricewaterhouseCoopers serving many of the firm’s flagship not-for-profit clients.
 He has also served on the boards and finance committees of several not-for-profit organizations.
 Sekou received his BBA in Accounting from Howard University and his MBA from the Wharton School at the University of Pennsylvania.
 Sekou is also the winner of the 2012 SmartCXO Award for Chief Financial Officer at a non-profit.

-Jeannine C. Sanford, Esq., Deputy Director
+Jeannine C. Sanford, Esq., Chief Operating Officer

 Before becoming Deputy Director, Ms. Sanford served as Bread for the City’s first official Legal Clinic Director.
 From her start in that role in 1993, Ms. Sanford fostered the development of Bread for the City’s volunteer program into a professional civil legal services practice.
 Under her direction, the clinic received the 1998 Fredrick B. Abramson Award.

-Ms. Sanford graduated from The Ohio State University College of Law and moved to Washington, D.C. to accept a staff attorney position with Neighborhood Legal Services Program where she worked for several years both in Northwest and Southeast offices.
+Ms. Sanford graduated from The Ohio State University College of Law and moved to Washington, D.C. to accept a staff attorney position with Neighborhood Legal Services Program, where she worked for several years both in Northwest and Southeast offices.
 Ms. Sanford has served on the District of Columbia Bar Board of Governors and, on several occasions, has been the Co-Chair of the Consortium of Legal Services Providers.